7 Different Types of Rattlesnakes in Utah

 Both hemotoxins, mycotoxins, and perhaps some neurotoxins are present in their venom.

-The Great Basin gopher snake is a non-venomous counterpart of the Great Basin rattlesnake.
+The Great Basin gopher snake is a non-venomous counterpart of the rattlesnake.

-The Great Basin gopher snake resembles a rattlesnake by twitching its tail in response to danger, and the two snakes have similar colors.
+The Great Basin gopher snake resembles a rattlesnake by twitching its tail in response to danger, and the two snakes are similar in color.

 Sadly, many hikers kill Great Basin gopher snakes out of fear, even though they are harmless due to their similar look and behavior.